exoplatform/ecms/README.txt

 4. Building from sources
 5. Running
 6. Release notes
-7. Migration guide

 1. WHAT IS EXO CONTENT
 ---------------------------------------------------
-	Enterprise Content Management is the strategies, methods and tools used to capture, manage, store, preserve and deliver contents and documents related to organizational processes with the purpose of improving operational productivity and efficiency.
-ECM tools and strategies allow the management of an organization's unstructured information, whether that information exists.
+	Enterprise Content Management is the strategies, methods and tools used to capture, manage, store, preserve and deliver contents and documents related to organizational processes with the purpose of improving operational productivity and efficiency. eXo Content tools and strategies allow the management of an organization's unstructured information, whether that information exists.
-The eXo Platform ECM portlet provides you with a portal solution that can help you achieve these processes easily and it is carefully designed so that you can leverage your business content across all formats for competitive gain.
-An environment for employees is also provided to share and collaborate digital contents as well as delivering a comprehensive unified solution with rich functionalities.
-ECM consists of three parts:
+The eXo Content portlet provides you with a portal solution that can help you achieve these processes easily and it is carefully designed so that you can leverage your business content across all formats for competitive gain.
+An environment for employees is also provided to share and collaborate digital contents as well as delivering a comprehensive unified solution with rich functionalities. eXo Content consists of three parts:
 	DMS (Document Management System): used to store, manage and track electronic documents and electronic images.
 DMS allows documents to be modified and managed easily and conveniently by managing versions, properties, ect.
 	Workflow: is the way of looking at and controlling the processes presented in an organization such as service provision or